abuBakarSiddiqurRahman/Data/README.md

    * What decision should be considered to data cleaning task?

-   * to watch YouTube videos or gather knowledge from other sources about R to accomplish data cleaning
+   * To watch YouTube videos or gather knowledge from other sources about R to accomplish data cleaning